datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 Questions?
 ==========
-If you have any questions, please contact: <mailto:c.moench@fz-juelich.de>.
+If you have any questions, please contact: c.moench@fz-juelich.de.